Satellite launched to map the world's oceans, lakes, rivers

 Perhaps most importantly, the satellite will reveal the location and speed of rising sea levels and the shift of coastlines, key to saving lives and property.
 It will cover the globe between the Arctic and Antarctica at least once every three weeks, as it orbits more than 550 miles (890 kilometers) high.
 The mission is expected to last three years.

+Laurie Leshin, the director of NASA's Jet Propulsion Laboratory in Pasadena, California, noted that while the agency is known for its Mars rovers and space telescopes, “this is the planet we care most about."

+"We’ve got a lot of eyes on Earth," with even more globe-surveying missions planned in the next few years, she added.

-NASA and the French Space Agency collaborated on the $1.2 billion project, with Britain and Canada chipping in.
+NASA and the French Space Agency collaborated on the $1.2 billion SWOT project — some 20 years in the making — with Britain and Canada chipping in.

-"What a spectacular, truly spectacular, launch,” said NASA program manager Nadya Vinogradova-Shiffer.
-“It is a pivotal moment, and I’m very excited about it.”

 It's the latest milestone this year for NASA.
 Among the other highlights: glamour shots of the universe from the new Webb Space Telescope; the Dart spacecraft’s dead-on slam into an asteroid in the first planetary defense test; and the Orion capsule’s recent return from the moon following a test flight.